Modes

 mode none.
 This is caused

-by different default option.
+by different default options.

 Basemaps can be enabled or disabled via